NicholasKozanidis/artipolis/README.md

-#Artipolis MERN stack social media web app
+Artipolis MERN stack social media web app for artists.

 ### Add a default.json file in config folder with